-A Bold Plan to Tackle the Eviction Crisis, Increase Affordable Housing, Promote Black & Brown Homeownership & Fight Homelessness
+Tackling the Eviction Crisis, Increasing Affordable Housing, Promoting Black & Brown Homeownership & Fighting Homelessness

 As Virginia’s next Governor, Terry will work to ensure every Virginian has a place to call home.
 That means addressing the eviction crisis and increasing protections for renters.
 Terry will also increase the supply of affordable housing by investing in the Virginia Housing Trust Fund, spearheading zoning reform, and partnering with the Biden Administration to increase access to affordable housing vouchers.
 Terry will also work to fight systemic racism and promote Black and Brown homeownership by combating lending discrimination, strengthening down payment assistance programs, access to low-interest loans, and rent-to-own programs.